ember526/LC/README.md

 1. The general idea is to expand the substring from one position to two sides.
 2. Also notice that, there are actually two kinds of palindrome : those with one centre and those with two centres.
 So before expanding the substring outwards, we deal with the central part first.
 ### 7.Reverse Integer
+### 11.Coontainer with Most Water
+1. We should acknowledge that the shorter line is the bottle neck for the container.
+As we move the two lines toward each other, we always move the shorter one since keeping it will yield no better condition.
+Feels like Greedy Algorithm.
 ### 13.Roman to Integer
 1. One rule to decide when a roman charactor should be added to or subtracted from the sum : when it denotes a smaller number than the next one, it should be subtracted; otherwise added.
 ### 15.3 Sum